rai62/rai62/README.md

 ### Hi there 👋

-- 🏫 I’m a student majoring in computer science at Ritsumeikan University in Japan.
+- ☁️ I'm a Cloud Support Engineer at Amazon Web Services Canada, recently relocated from Japan.
-- 😆 I’m passionate about learning and developing skills in backend infrastructure!
+- 😆 I’m passionate about learning and developing my skills in backend infrastructure!
 - 💬 Please feel free to contact me!

 <picture>